What Do Parents Ask?

 Supervision & Safety

-Rustic Pathways Program Leaders complete a four-month vetting process, and programs maintain a 7:1 student-to-staff ratio.
-All Program Leaders are first-aid certified, and most have led multiple Rustic Pathways programs.
-Leaders range from 25 to 35 years old.
+Rustic Pathways Program Leaders complete a four-month vetting process, and programs maintain a verified 4.37:1 student-to-staff ratio, better than our 7:1 promise.
+All Program Leaders are first-aid certified, and every program includes at least one leader with 3 or more years of field experience.
+Program Leaders range in age from 22 to 45.

 Yes.
 Students room with same-gender peers.
 Staff stay in adjacent rooms.